 Didier Delval, general manager Centre Hospitalier de Wallonie picarde

-• Short guided tour of the building site CHWAPI and short city walk in Tournai
+- Short guided tour of the building site CHWAPI and short city down to the Grand’Place in Tournai

 Session 4: (Re)Build old and new urban areas in Antwerpen Zuid: by trial and error